 Mashed potato

 Mash is a real crowd-pleaser, but did you know you can make it ahead?
-George advises that dishes with liquid such as milk or cream are ideal candidates for reheating.
+George advises that dishes with a liquid, such as milk or cream, are ideal for reheating.

-“I personally love to make a large batch of my creamy herbed mashed potatoes, then cover them and refrigerate a day or two before,” says George.
-“To reheat the mashed potatoes, preheat the oven to 350 F and remove the foil from the casserole dish.
-Place the dish in the oven and bake the potatoes for about 20-30 minutes, or until they are heated through.”
+“I love to make a large batch of my creamy herbed mashed potatoes, then cover them and refrigerate a day or two before,” says George.
+“Preheat the oven to 350 F and remove the foil from the casserole dish to reheat the mashed potatoes.
+Place the dish in the oven and bake the potatoes for about 20-30 minutes or until heated.”

 But if you’re pressed for time, you can reheat mash in a microwave.
 George’s top tip is to “add a little milk or cream to the potatoes to help them stay moist and creamy while they reheat.”